YuriyNasretdinov/chukcha/README.md

 # TODOs:

 1. Handle situations when we run out of disk space or the number of inodes.
-1. Compute code coverage.
 1. Write replication tests
-1. Write a garbage collector for tombstones (".deleted" files) and make a fallback mechanism to acknowledge chunks when we failed to replicate acknowledge request.
+1. Write a garbage collector for tombstones (".acknowledged" files) and make a fallback mechanism to acknowledge chunks when we failed to replicate acknowledge request.
-1. Write tests for the web server.
 1. Introduce options arguments when creating a simple client.
 1. Streaming replication.